 Cast in Firelight is a part of the Wickery collection.

-The first book in an epic, heart-pounding fantasy duology about two royal heirs betrothed to be married, but whose loyalties are torn, and a ruthless enemy who threatens their world, perfect for fans of The Tiger at Midnight, We Hunt the Flame, and An Ember in the Ashes.
+The first book in an epic, heart-pounding fantasy duology about two royal heirs, who are engaged and yet their loyalties are torn as a ruthless enemy threatens their world, perfect for fans of The Tiger at Midnight, We Hunt the Flame, and An Ember in the Ashes.

 Adraa and Jatin are heirs to the thrones of neighboring kindoms and each extraordinarily talented in the nine colors of magic.
-Their arranged marriage will unite two of Wickery's most powerful kingdoms.
-But after years of rivalry from afar, Adraa and Jatin only agree on one thing: their reunion will be anything but sweet.
+Their arranged marriage will unite much of Wickery's fractured world but, after years of rivalry from afar, they only agree on one thing: their reunion will be anything but sweet.

 Except destiny has other plans and with the criminal underbelly of Belwar making a move for control, their paths cross...and neither realizes who the other is, each of them having adopted a secret identity.
-Amidst dodging deathly spells and keeping their true selves hidden, the pair must learn to put their trust in the other if either is to uncover the real threat.
+Amidst dodging deathly spells, Adraa and Jatin must learn to put their trust in the other if either is to uncover the real threat.
 Now Wickery's fate is in the hands of rivals..?
-Fiancées..?
-Partners..?
+Fiancées?
+Partners?
 Whatever they are, it's complicated and bound for greatness or destruction.

 An Excerpt fromCast in Firelight

 It is morning when I hear the news I have been dreading for nine years.
 I’m eating upma, my mouth and heart functioning properly when my father trips them both with a single question.

 “Did you know Jatin is coming back home today?”
 He glances up from the mounds of reports that fan out in circular stacks like a topographical map of the northern rice fields.
 Refusing to choke, my mouth revolts, and I eject the porridge instead of breathing it in.